Docs Menu

 Multikey Index

-Multikey indexes cannot cover queries over array field(s).
+Multikey indexes cannot cover queries over array fields.

 Geospatial Index

-Geospatial indexes cannot cover a query.
+Geospatial indexes can't cover a query.

 Memory Usage in Index Builds